I care about cultures and environments –

-Culture is a subtle field of beliefs, values, meanings, and modes of expression that gives structure to our lives.
+Culture is a field of beliefs, values, and modes of expression that gives structure and meaning to our lives.
 But if culture is acquired, it is also inherently adaptable.
 In my research and work, I am dedicated to using anthropological insights to create worlds we want to live in.

 Copyright © Mackenzie Cramblit 2017